How To Prevent Dementia: Is It Even Possible?

 Eating a healthy diet is another major factor in maintaining a healthy body weight.
 It's more than that, too.
 It's the very best way to get vitamins and minerals because they're more easily absorbed than they are if you take them in pill form.
 It's the best way to get your antioxidants because these are complex substances that are hard to capture in supplements completely.

 Smoking is bad for your lungs, of course.
 Everyone knows that.
 What you might not know is that tobacco use causes damage to the cerebral cortex of the brain.
 Researchers don't yet know whether this is a direct result of smoking or it's an indirect result after the lungs lose some of their ability to take in oxygen that's needed in the brain.

 Moderate drinking may be good for your heart and help you avoid a heart attack, stroke, and other cardiovascular diseases.
 People who drink moderately also have a lower risk of diabetes.
 Besides these obvious health benefits, it may be a part of an active social life, which is one of the ingredients of good brain health.

-However, drinking too much, and your brain will begin to atrophy.
+However, drinking too much, your brain will begin to atrophy.
 The more you drink, the more your brain shrinks.
 So, how much should you drink?
 The National Institute on Alcohol Abuse and Alcoholism states that men who drink up to 4 drinks per day or 14 drinks per week are moderate drinkers, while women who drink up to 3 drinks per day or 14 drinks per week are moderate drinkers.
-However, these statistics are geared to identifying alcohol abuse.
+However, these statistics are geared toward identifying alcohol abuse.
 More research is needed to find out the exact upper limits for good brain health.